 Patients at any level of severity, even intermittent asthma, can have severe exacerbations.
 For example, a person who has intermittent asthma can have a severe exacerbation during a viral illness or when exposed to allergens to which he or she is sensitized or to noxious fumes and irritants.
-In fact the last classification “mild intermittent asthma” was changed to “intermittent asthma”, emphasizing that patients at any level of severity — including intermittent — can have severe exacerbations.
+In fact, the last classification “mild intermittent asthma” was changed to “intermittent asthma”, emphasizing that patients at any level of severity — including intermittent — can have severe exacerbations.
 The frequency of exacerbations requiring intervention with oral systemic corticosteroids now changed to classification of persistent, rather than intermittent asthma.
-The duration of exacerbations may vary from a few hours to a few days.
+However, severity can determine prolongation of the illness and is often characterized by unremitting symptoms with poor response to therapy.
+The duration of acute exacerbations may vary from a few hours to a few days.
 These unpredictable variations in exacerbations can present treatment dilemmas in clinical practice.

 Assessment of severity requires assessing the following components of current impairment:

 - Nighttime awakenings